 The letter continues:

 I wrote this letter in a hurry, by lamplight.
-If I made mistakes, do not judge me too harshly.
+If I made any mistakes, do not judge me too harshly.

 And so, in his youth, Julian tried his hand at viticulture.
-Being too young, he probably never realized how badly things were going in another vineyard.
-The Lord’s vineyard.
+Being too young, he probably never realized how badly things were going in another vineyard: the Lord’s vineyard.